 Denis-Browne Bar: A metal bar connected to the bottom of a child’s shoes to help correct in- or outtoeing.

 Dermis: The deeper layer of the skin containing nerves, blood vessels, and sweat glands.

 Dessicating Agent: Liquid solution which dries out an area.

-Diabetes: A complex disease, affecting multiple organ systems, due to insulin deficiency resulting in a high blood glucose level.
+Diabetes: A complex disease affecting multiple organ systems, due to insulin deficiency, and resulting in a high blood glucose level.

 Digital Nerve: Nerve running to the toes.